-A little bit about me!
+A little bit about me.
 I’ve enjoyed a long career as an orthopedic and sports medicine Physical Therapist, currently practicing in Milwaukee, Wisconsin.
-While I love all aspects of ortho and sports, I’m passionate about working with the cervical spine, hip and groin, concussion, and headache management.
+While I love all aspects of ortho and sports, I’m passionate about working with the cervical spine, hip and groin, as well as concussion and headache management.
 I’m certified in a neurological approach to dry needling treatment through the Integrated Dry Needling Institute (CIDN) and have also been a certified strength and conditioning specialist (CSCS) since 2003.

 Besides clinical work, I am also the primary Physical Therapist for an AHL hockey team.
 This unique position allows me to enjoy collaboration with athletic trainers, physicians, strength coaches, and chiropractors.
-I’ve enjoyed working with talented athletes over the years, helping them reach their full potential.
+I’ve been fortunate to work with many talented athletes through the years, helping them reach their full potential.

 For many years, I considered taking the OCS exam but wasn’t sure if it was worth the time and money involved.
 A job opportunity was the spark I needed.
 I became Board-Certified in Orthopedics in 2020.
 I took the OCS on March 9th, and later that week, everything began to shut down due to COVID-19.
 The creation of OCStestprep.com started as a pandemic project, and it continues to grow.

-Blogging about Physical Therapy topics is helping to unleash my love of writing.
+Blogging about Physical Therapy topics has helped to unleash my love of writing.
 I plan to add content relevant to the PT profession, evidence-based orthopedic practice, and OCS preparation.
-Also, I have always had success with practice exams and have enjoyed compiling questions relevant to the OCS to study.
+I have always had success with practice exams and have enjoyed compiling study questions relevant to the OCS.

 Outside of the therapy world, I love embracing an active lifestyle.
 I am a former competitive cyclist and continue to be an avid rider.
-Living in the Historic Third Ward, right on the river in downtown Milwaukee, has been a dream come true!
+Living on the river in the Historic Third Ward neighborhood of downtown Milwaukee has been a dream come true!
 I’m able to kayak all summer long, venturing into Lake Michigan or pulling up dockside to a host of excellent restaurants in the city.
-You can also find me walking along Lake Michigan in downtown Milwaukee with my Goldendoodle Milo.
-The energy of the city is truly second to none!
+You can also find me walking along Lake Michigan with my Goldendoodle Milo.
+The energy of the city is second to none!

 As seen in: